bevyengine/bevy/release-content/release-notes/headless-widgets.md

 become popular.
 These provide standardized widgets that implement all of the correct interactions and behavioral logic, including integration with screen readers, but which are unstyled.
-It's the responsibility of the game developer to provide the visual style and animation for the widgets, which can fit the overall style of the game.
+It's the responsibility of the game developer to provide the visual style and animation for the widgets, which can fit the overall style of their game.

 With this release, Bevy introduces a collection of headless or "core" widgets.
 These are components which can be added to any UI Node to get widget-like behavior.
 The core widget set includes buttons,